trannhuthuat96/trannhuthuat96.github.io/_pages/cv.md

 Honors and Awards
 =====
-* Jul 2020: The Vingroup Graduate Scholarship for Ph.D.
-Degree in Computer Science at Singapore Management University, Singapore
+* Jul 2020: Vingroup Graduate Scholarship for PhD Degree in Computer Science at Singapore Management University
-* Jun 2018: The first prize in Student Academic Research, Vietnam National University, Hanoi (VNU)
+* Jun 2018: The first prize in Student Academic Research, Vietnam National University, Hanoi
-* Apr 2018: The first prize in Student Academic Research, VNU University of Engineering and Technology (VNU-UET)
+* Apr 2018: The first prize in Student Academic Research, VNU University of Engineering and Technology
 * Apr 2018: The third prize in Vietnamese National Olympiad of Mathematics for Undergraduates
 * Dec 2017: The Typical Young Face ("Gương mặt trẻ tiêu biểu" in Vietnamese), Vietnam National University, Hanoi
 * Apr 2017: The second prize in Vietnamese National Olympiad of Mathematics for Undergraduates